-I first got into CHVRCHES on Record Store Day, one of my bits of swag was a Irn Bru coloured 12" of the Recover EP that, according to eBay, tripled in value over night.
-Judging by this, their full debut, my see-through orange slab of happiness may hold its value, because it's clear that CHVRCHES should be around for the long haul.
-"The Bones Of What You Believe" is a master class in upbeat pop songwriting that doesn't have to pander to the lowest common denominator.
+I first got into CHVRCHES on Record Store Day, one of my purchases was an Irn Bru coloured 12” of the Recover EP that, according to eBay, tripled in value over night.
+Judging by this, their full debut, my see-through orange slab of happiness may hold its value, because it’s clear that CHVRCHES should be around for the long haul.
+“The Bones Of What You Believe” is a master class in upbeat pop songwriting that doesn’t have to pander to the lowest common denominator.

 In fact the only real flaw in this album is that it might be slightly too relentless; while I was still getting to know the songs it was rather exhausting to listen to this slew of upbeat music and the album as a whole could do with a couple more changes of pace.
 As it is, the only slow song is the last one - although the two bonus songs on the limited edition (thanks Spotify!) are good enough and slow enough that their inclusion on the album proper could have a good album great.